Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 BC Highland Games and Vancouver’s ScotFestBC Scottish Festival

 Workshops and Demonstrations

-A number of whisky-tasting and other cultural workshops and demonstrations take place in various locations including in the Highland Village and Whisky Tent.
+A number of whisky-tasting and other cultural workshops and demonstrations take place in various locations including in the Whisky Tent and the Scottish Cultural Tent.

 Live Entertainment (Non-Competitive Schedule)

-Below is the music and live entertainment schedule for 2022.
-(Note: times and performer details are subject to change.)
+Below was the music and live entertainment schedule for 2024.
+(Note: Times and performer details were subject to change.)

 On the Main Stage